 Any technology is going to act up at some point in time and when it’s not functioning properly, users need support.
-Some open source companies have turned toward subscription-based supports models where they let customers use their software for free but they have to pay to get technicians to help ensure it’s working optimally.
+Some open-source companies have turned toward subscription-based supports models where they let customers use their software for free but they have to pay to get technicians to help ensure it’s working optimally.

 By now you’re familiar with crowdfunding, the process by which products are supported via donations made in exchange for rewards on sites like Kickstarter, Indiegogo and Bountysource.
 Recently, an open-hardware laptop project raised more than $700,000 on CrowdSupply, shattering its goal of $250,000.
-It’s not uncommon for open source project to pop up on these kinds of sites and gain a lot of traction.
+It’s not uncommon for open source projects to pop up on these kinds of sites and gain a lot of traction.

-Recommended Reading: 10 Crowdfunding Sites To Fuel Your Dream Project
+Best Crowdfunding Sites to Fuel Your Project

-As you can see, the notion that open source software won’t cost you a cent is simply not true.
-It very well might be free in some cases, but money makes the world go ’round, and people, for the most part, do not work for free.
+As you can see, the notion that open-source software won’t cost you a cent is simply not true.
+It very well might be free in some cases, but money makes the world go-’round, and people, for the most part, do not work for free.
 Above are just a few ways that open source companies generate revenue, despite the misconception that open source is equivalent to cost-free.